New York Assisted Living: Legal Steps To Plan

 If you don’t feel qualified to make those judgment calls, there’s another option.

-“I generally recommend that they meet with a geriatric care manager who can complete a clinical assessment and make a recommendation for an appropriate level of care,” says Lauren Mechaly, an associate at Schiff Hardin.
-“I always recommend that the family visit the facility and consider not only the quality and level of care provided but also the population, the opportunities for socialization, proximity to family members or other loved ones, as well as any other case-specific factors.”
+“I always recommend the family visit the facility and consider not only the quality and level of care provided but also the population, the opportunities for socialization, proximity to family members or other loved ones, as well as any other case-specific factors.”

 “The attorney determines if it’s a private-pay situation,” says Adamo, “and if so, for how long, and then makes sure that everything is in order to apply for third-party health insurance if necessary, including Medicaid.”

-“Take time to do the leg work and look at the facilities recommended either by your elder law attorney or by a social worker or other resource,” says Mechaly.
 “Every person has different needs, and every facility meets those needs differently.
-It is important to find a place that, while not ‘home,’ feels the most like home so that the transition is smooth.
-Do not be afraid to ask questions, and ask for help.
+It is important to find a place that, while not ‘home,’ feels as much like home as possible so that the transition is smooth.
+Do not be afraid to ask questions and ask for help.
 You are not in this alone.”

 What do I do next?